Partnership business structure

 - Partners cannot transfer their ownership to someone outside the partnership unless the other partner(s) agree.

 Limited partnership formation

-To form and register a limited liability partnership or an incorporated limited partnership (ILP), contact the Office of Fair Trading (OFT).
+To form and register a limited liability partnership or an incorporated limited partnership (ILP), visit the Queensland Government limited partnership forms and fees page.
 Applications costs will vary and it may take up to 1 week to process your application.
 A limited partnership formation is only required if you have a silent partner.

 Other business structures

 - Last reviewed